 "Unfortunately, it's not like the beauty outside, but you'll get used to it," he stated, his grin not wavering.

 "Are you…?" she whispered, finally being able to pry her eyes off of the male.
 What she found was not the beautiful Cozumel that the plane had brought her to, but in fact an ugly, dusty large space that had people in navy uniforms tromping around.
-About five of them surrounded the car, not including the white-haired beauty, looking as if a terrorist was going to fly right through the massive steel door at the other end at any moment.
+About five of them surrounded the car, not including the white-haired beauty, looking as if a terrorist was going to fly right through the massive steel door at the other end of the garage at any moment.

 "I'm apart of the government, here to greet you and guide you as you handle Sora.
 I'm Riku, by the way," he stated, holding out his hand.
 "I hope we can become good friends as time goes along.
 Are you hungry?"